 The model simulates all direct income taxes payable by households.
-These include the personal income tax as well as Class I and Class II social insurance contributions payable by the employees, employers, self-employed and the state.
+These include the personal income tax as well as Class I and Class II social insurance contributions payable by the

-2.2 Main Policy Changes
+2.2 Main Policy Char

-Policies 2020 → 2021 2021 → 2022 2022 → 2023 Benefits The introduction of an annual child allowance supplement varying from €50 to €70 for each child in the family.
-The supplementary allowance was revised, increasing between €70 and €108.
-The additional supplement of €150 for pensioners was given to all persons aged 65 years and over who qualified for this assistance, and not only to those whose income is below the poverty line.
-The in-work benefit and the housing benefit thresholds increased for all categories.
-The extension of the child birth and adoption bonus, and the elderly grant for adults over 80, with an increase of €100 and €50 on the previous year's bonus, respectively.
+Policies 2021 → 2022 2022 → 2023 2023→ 2024 Benefits The extension of the child birth and adoption bonus, and the elderly grant for adults over 80, with an increase of €100 and €50 on the previous year's bonus, respectively.
 Increase in the supplementary allowance.
-The extension and increase of the inwork benefit.
+The extension and increase of the in-work benefit.
 The extension of the tax rebate on pensions and the tax credit for personal retirement scheme.
 Increase in the children allowance supplement by an additional of €90 per child per year for both the meanstested and the flat rate category.
 The extension of the child birth and adoption bonus, and the elderly grant for adults.
-The extension and increase of the inwork benefit.
+The extension and increase of the in-work benefit.
 The extension of the tax rebate on pensions and the tax credit for personal retirement scheme.

-Social Insurance Contributions Direct Taxes The child birth and adoption bonus, the senior citizen grant, tax rebate on pension and the tax credit for personal retirement scheme were all extended.
-Contributory and non-contributory pensions were raised by €3.25 per week, over and above the cost-of-living adjustment.
-The tax rebate to employed individuals was Contributory and non-contributory pensions were raised by €3.25 per week, over and above the cost-of-living adjustment.
-Increase in the tax rebate to employees, varying between €60 to Contributory and non-contributory pensions were raised by €2.60 per week over and above the COLA.
-Extension of the tax rebate to employees, varying between €60 and extended with a higher rebate varying between €45 to a maximum of €95. €140.
-Lower tax of 10 per cent on income from part-time work. €140.
+Increase in the childbirth and adoption bonus to €500 for the first child and to €1,000 for the second or more children.
+Increase in the senior citizen grant by €50 for people over the age of 80 year.
+Increase in the children's allowance by €250 per child.
+New special allowance for post-secondary students of €500 per year for parents with children aged 16 to 18 who continue to live with their parents and are full-time students.
+Strengthened the additional cost of living mechanism so that the benefit will vary between €100 and €1,500.
+Increase in the housing benefit thresholds and amounts for the different household types.
+Change in the unemployment benefit, of which rates are now based on the previous earnings of the beneficiaries.
+Further improvement in the in-work benefit.
+Social Insurance Contributions • Contributory and non- contributory pensions were raised by €3.25 per week, over and above the cost-of-living adjustment. • Contributory and non- contributory pensions were raised by €2.60 per week over and above the COLA.
+Contributory and non- contributory pensions received an additional increase of €2.19 per week, on top of the COLA adjustment.
+Direct Taxes Increase in the tax rebate to employees, varying between €60 to €140.
+Lower tax of 10.0 per cent on income from part-time work.
+Extension of the tax rebate to employees, varying between €60 and €140.
 Extension of the lower tax on income from part time work.
+Extension of the tax rebate to employees, varying between €60 and €140.
+Extension of the lower tax on income from part time work.
+Consumption taxes • No policy change • No policy change • Introduced a new VAT rate of 12% which is applied on chartering activities and management of securities, credit and credit guarantees services

-Other The extension of the wage supplement until the end of year.
-The benefit amount granted to businesses and employees will be calculated on the loss of sales the entity incurred during 2020.
-The parental benefit was further extended for one month following the restrictive measures imposed during March and April 2021.
-Stimulus cheque granted to individuals to combat inflationary pressures, amounting to €100 to students and workers, and €200 to pensioners and social benefits' beneficiaries.
-Extension of the wage supplement scheme until end of May 2022.
-Introduction of the vulnerable household mechanism, a payment targeted to low-income families, which could be triggered once a year.
+Other Stimulus cheque granted to individuals to combat inflationary pressures, amounting to €100 to students and workers, and €200 to pensioners and social benefits' beneficiaries.
+Extension of the wage supplement scheme until end of May 2022. • Introduction of the additional COLA mechanism, a payment targeted to low- income families, which could be triggered once a year. • Minimum wage to gradually increase from €192.73 per week to €213.54 weekly in 2027 (excluding any COLA increases). ------- -- --- --